Haoyulance/Customers-Behavior-Analysis-with-Spark/README.md

 # music_box_project
 The project of music app platform's churn prediction and music recommendation using spark
 # Introduction
-This project used the data from music platform about user's behavior history, then made the classifier of user's churn possibility using current popular machine learning algorithms and used matrix factorization method with pyspark ALS to recommend the most revelent songs according to user's behavior.
+This project used the data from music platform about user's behavior history, then made the classifier of user's churn possibility using current popular machine learning algorithms and used matrix factorization method with PySpark ALS to recommend the most relevant songs according to user's behavior.
 ### languages
 Python,
 Shell Script,